 - Schedule each study period as close to that class meeting as possible.

 Note: Brian included things on his TO DO list that don't show up on the weekly calendar.
 That's normal.
 In college, things change everyday.
 You need to learn to adjust your schedule on a daily basis.

-Tip: The ANGEL Calendar is a tool you can use to create a personal calendar and TO DO lists.
-Using the ANGEL calendar tool, you can combine all of the calendars from each of your courses into one convenient location.
+Tip: The Canvas Calendar is a tool you can use to create a personal calendar and TO DO lists.
+Using the Canvas calendar tool, you can combine all of the calendars from each of your courses into one convenient location.